keio-pharmaceutics/20250423_suzuki/README.md

 results/

 - Thread numbers in terminal commands should be adjusted according to available computational resources.
-- Raw sequencing data are not included in this repository (deposited in the NCBI Gene Expression Omnibus (GEO) repository under the accession number GSE295294).
+- Raw sequencing data are not included in this repository.
+All raw FASTQ files are publicly available through the NCBI Gene Expression Omnibus (GEO) under accession GSE295294, and through the Sequence Read Archive (SRA) under accessions SRR33249214 and SRR33249215.